Tural-Hamidov/Instacart_Market_Basket_Analysis_Project_-Python-and-Statistics-/README.md

 Several preprocessing steps were performed before analysis:

 - missing `product_name` values were identified and filled with `"Unknown"`
+- missing `product_name` values were found to be concentrated in `department_id = 21`
 - missing `days_since_prior_order` values were confirmed to belong only to first-time orders and kept as `NaN`
 - missing `add_to_cart_order` values were found only in orders with 65+ items and replaced with `999` as a placeholder
 - duplicate rows in the `orders` dataset were removed
-- duplicate product names were checked case-insensitively and cleaned where needed
+- `product_id` values were checked and confirmed to be unique
+- repeated `product_name` values were inspected case-insensitively, but not removed, because products with different `product_id` values may represent different items

-These steps ensured the dataset was reliable and suitable for analysis.
+These steps helped preserve the structure and reliability of the dataset for analysis.

 ---